Carbon-Sensitive Fund Construction and Hedging for Green Unit-Linked Life Insurance: Examples: models for carbon intensities and value functions

 \subsection{Ornstein-Uhlenbeck process}

-Although we only have a limited number of data points, which prevents us from properly identifying and calibrating the dynamics of the carbon intensity process, we have observed that these data tend to fluctuate around a stable level.
-This behavior may be attributed to the fact that a substantial shift in a firm's carbon intensity typically results from a technological shock, a change in production management, or the adoption of a green agenda aimed at increasing carbon consumption -- thus leading to a significant decrease in the carbon footprint.
+A natural continuous-time specification for carbon intensity is provided by a mean-reverting Ornstein-Uhlenbeck (OU) process.
+Indeed, the few available data points suggest that carbon intensity tends to fluctuate around a stable level.
+This behavior may be attributed to the fact that a substantial shift in a firm’s carbon intensity typically results from a technological shock, a change in production management, or the adoption of a green agenda aimed at lowering emissions.
 In particular, the implementation of a green agenda may even result in net negative emission levels (see Remark \ref{remark:negative_CI}).
-Hence, a natural choice is to model the dynamics of carbon intensity according to an Ornstein–Uhlenbeck process:
+We therefore model the dynamics of carbon intensity as follows:

-where $\bar{C}_i\ge 0$ represents the long-term carbon intensity level, $\kappa_i>0$ governs the strength of attraction toward the target $\bar{C}_i$, and $\lambda_i$ is the volatility of the $i$-th carbon intensity, for every $i=1,\dots,d$.
-Specifically, the target $\bar{C}_i$ reflects internal sustainability goals, regulatory thresholds, industry benchmarks or carbon intensity levels deemed economically feasible by the $i$-th firm.
+where $\bar{C}_i(\cdot):[0,T]\to[0,+\infty)$ is a decreasing function representing the long-term carbon intensity level, $\kappa_i>0$ governs the strength of attraction toward the time-dependent target $\bar{C}_i$, and $\lambda_i$ is the volatility of the $i$-th carbon intensity, for every $i=1,\dots,d$.
+Specifically, the decreasing time-dependent target $\bar{C}_i(t)$ reflects the long-term reduction in carbon intensity that firms typically pursue through decarbonisation strategies in order to align with Net Zero emissions commitments.
+Such firms’ decarbonisation strategies lower their expected future carbon intensity and therefore attenuate the penalization in the optimal portfolio problem, which, for a given risk-return trade-off, may translate into higher optimal portfolio weights (see equation \eqref{eq:sol_CRRA}).
 Furthermore, the corresponding rate of attraction $\kappa_i$ around the target reflects how strongly the firm reacts to environmental pressures or incentives -- such as carbon regulations, investor scrutiny, or reputational concerns -- that drive decarbonization efforts over time. $\bfW=\left(W_{1,t},\dots,W_{d,t}\right)^\top$ is a vector of uncorrelated standard $\mathbb{F}$-Brownian motions independent of $\bfZ$, as required in order to satisfy the assumptions made on $\bfC$ in Section \ref{sec:setup}.
 Under this model specification, the infinitesimal generator of $\bfC_t$ is given by